jaedowning/covid-tests/README.md

 My first experiment was conducted in Portland because I live there, and thus knew about the fantastic database of addresses at [Portland Maps](https://www.portlandmaps.com/).

-This [Jupyter notebook](https://jupyter.org/) contains all the steps used to prepare the addresses, order the tests, geocode and append Census data, and conduct analyses to test hypotheses.
+My [Jupyter notebook](https://github.com/jaedowning/covid-tests/blob/main/COVID_Tests.ipynb) contains all the steps used to prepare the addresses, order the tests, geocode and append Census data, and conduct analyses to test hypotheses.

 This project requires: